Wecks/WhiteList_Dapp/README.md

 For the front-end part, some JS frameworks like React and Next Js will be used along with the [Web3Modal library](https://github.com/WalletConnect/web3modal).

+## Result

+[Here](https://white-list-dapp-my-app-8hvz.vercel.app/) is the website which I have created with this code.